JaysFreaky/nixos/README.md

 # NixOS Flake
 This is my flake for a multi-system NixOS installation.
 I've tried to craft it to be as secure as possible without being a complete inconvenience to the average user.
-I run GNOME on my laptop(s) because I feel like it is the most integrated way of fully utilizing the system's features.
-This means declaring nearly all settings via nix or dconfs to achieve reproducability.
+I run GNOME on my laptop(s) because I feel like it is the most integrated way of fully utilizing the system's features; This means declaring nearly all settings via nix or dconfs to achieve reproducability.

 ---
 ## Installation
-While you can clone this repo and build on your system, I created a guided install script which prepares the system for NixOS:
+While you can clone this repo and build on your system, I created a guided install script which prepares the system(s) for NixOS:

 * Scans and prompts for disk selection to use for installation
 * Prompts for creating either a file or partition for swap, based on system RAM, or no swap at all